verifereum/funding/vyper/vyper-verified-compilation.md

 Our interdisciplinary team combines expertise in formal verification, compiler development, and Ethereum technology.

-We have an open project structure, developing all code and proofs in the open, welcoming all contributions, and mentoring new community members.
+We have an open project structure, developing all code and proofs in public, welcoming all contributions, and mentoring new community members.
 As such, not all contributors will be listed here in advance.
 However, we highlight the core contributors who will be leading the project and ensuring its completion:

 1. Ramana Kumar, PhD in formal verification, user and developer of Ethereum applications, lead developer of [Verifereum](https://verifereum.org).